-In a larger sense, the Belloni decision is a reminder of the critical role that federal courts can play a counterweight to democratic decisionmaking-as the Oregon and Washington legislatures and agencies of that era never would have allocated a fair share without an authoritative decision from a federal court.210 Official resistance was widespread: as the Ninth Circuit recognized in affirming Judge Boldt's decision, apart from desegregation cases, the state of Washington and its citizens engaged in the "most concentrated official and private efforts to frustrate a decree of a federal court witnessed in this century."211 So, while the Belloni decision came over eight decades after federal courts first began to interpret the meaning of the Stevens Treaties,212 reflecting the long, winding trail of achieving justice through the courts, there is no other obvious way to vindicate treaty rights.
+decision, apart from desegregation cases, the state of Washington and its citizens engaged in the "most concentrated official and private efforts to frustrate a decree of a federal court witnessed in this century."264 So, while the Belloni decision came over eight decades after federal courts first began to interpret the meaning of the Stevens Treaties,265 reflecting the long, winding trail of achieving justice through the courts, there is no other obvious way to vindicate treaty rights.

-Although the arc of justice through the judiciary may be slow-going, court decisions can serve educative functions, as seems to be evident from recent decisions of the Washington state courts.213 The surprising metamorphosis of those state courts is a product of federal court decisions like Judge Belloni's.
+Although the arc of justice through the judiciary may be slow-going, court decisions can serve educative functions, as seems to be evident from recent decisions of the Washington state courts.266 The surprising metamorphosis of those state courts is a product of federal court decisions like Judge Belloni's.
+So is the recognition of the political branches of government.
+For a prominent example, in 1980, Congress embraced the comprehensive plans that Judge Belloni called for in the Northwest Power Act,267 a statute which placed the tribes and the states on equal footing in authorizing a Columbia Basin fish and wildlife restoration program to compensate for damage inflicted by federal dams, a program based on best available science and consistent with